fandango-fuzzer/fandango/docs/DerivationTree.md

 ### Unicode Strings

-Any symbol that is composed only from Unicode strings will evaluate into a Python _Unicode string_ (`str`).
+Any derivation tree that is composed only from Unicode strings will evaluate into a Python _Unicode string_ (`str`).
 The descendants of `<SYMBOL>` are concatenated as strings.

 Example - in